 Orlock Point Walk, Bangor, Northern Ireland

-As an area full of wildlife including Eider Ducks, Seals and Porpoises, steeped in ancient and modern history as both a Viking settlement and home to one of Northern Ireland’s defence points during World War 2, and with views of the Copeland Islands and the Irish Sea towards Scotland, this is a coastal walk that has something for everyone.
+This is a coastal walk that has something for everyone: wildlife, including Eider ducks, seals and porpoises; both ancient and modern history including Viking settlements and one of Northern Ireland’s defence points during World War 2; and views of the Copeland Islands and the Irish Sea towards Scotland.
 Located in County Down, the 4.8 km Orlock Point Walk is deemed to be an easy journey, although it is important to note much of the walking is along cliff faces and there are some tricky steps to navigate.

 St Abbs Head: Seabird City, Berwickshire, Scotland